Dr. Margot Tirmarche

 Dr. Tirmarche is member of Committee 1 of the International Commission on Radiological Protection (ICRP), and as an expert of the World Health Organization (WHO) worked on the WHO reports on health effects related to the Chernobyl accident and on the WHO Radon Handbook.
 She is the author of over 85 articles published in international peer-reviewed scientific journals.

-Dr. Tirmarche has been a member of the French delegation since 2000 and alternate representative for France for the sixty-third session, 2016.
+Dr. Tirmarche has been a member of the French delegation since 2000 and alternate representative for France to UNSCEAR for 63rd, 64th and 65th sessions.